yewstack/yew/CONTRIBUTING.md

 wasm-pack test --firefox --headless -- --features wasm_test
 ```

 You can replace `--firefox` with `--chrome` or `--safari` if you want to run the tests in a different browser.
-Currently Yew's CI tests use Firefox.
+Currently, Yew's CI tests use Firefox.

 Make sure to run the command in the directory of the crate you wish to test (e.g. `yew` or `yewtil`).
 If you run the command in the repository root you will get an error like this: